 Funded patients need to go through the appropriate channels and then contact the Clinic to arrange an initial assessment interview.

-Private patients who wish to be admitted, self refer and need only to contact the Clinic and arrange for an initial assessment interview.
+Private patients who wish to be admitted, self-refer and need only contact the Clinic and arrange for an initial assessment interview with one of our skilled nurses or therapists.
+Where there is an evident co-occurring mental health issue, one of our psychiatrists may be present.

-Assessments are to be done at the Clinic or in cases where travel would be particularly difficult the assessment can be done by telephone.
+Assessments are to be done at the Clinic or in cases where travel would be particularly difficult the assessment can be done by telephone or Skype.
 We reserve the right to refuse admission if we become aware of circumstances other than those advised at time of assessment.

 How do I get funding for residential treatment?